 What Temperature to Roast Potatoes

-I most often roast potatoes at 425°F as I love how it crisps the outside.
-Depending on what else you have going in the oven, you can cook potatoes at a lower temp if needed (but you may need a longer baking time).
+I most often roast potatoes at 425°F to crisp the outside.
+Depending on what else you have going in the oven, you can cook potatoes at a lower temperature if needed.

-The following cook times are for 1″ potato cubes:
+The following cook times are for 1-inch potatoes:

 - Bake at 350°F for 45-50 minutes.